-The doctor has placed your child in isolation because he has an infection that could spread to other patients in the hospital.
+The doctor has placed your child in isolation because of an infection that could spread to other patients in the hospital.
 Isolation is used to help prevent the spread of infection.
 The doctor can tell you the type of bacteria or virus your child has that requires isolation.
-The entire time your child is in isolation, he will have a sign on the patient room door that shows the type of isolation precautions needed.
+The entire time your child is in isolation, a sign on the patient room door will show the type of isolation precautions needed.
 The sign will tell people coming into the room what type of personal protective equipment they need to wear while they are in the patient room.

 Infection control guidelines to prevent spread of infection for all isolation types:

 - The most important thing you can do for your child’s health is to clean your hands often.
 This means either washing well with soap and water or using the alcohol gel offered outside each patient room.
 Cleaning your hands well is the best way to prevent the spread of infection.
 See “Do you know… Clean Hands” to learn the best ways to clean your hands.

 - Everyone must wash their hands with soap and water or use alcohol gel before entering and after leaving the patient room.